Turkey Buying and Cooking Tips

 I thought an electric knife was a throwback to the '60s when I was a kid watching my dad carve the turkey.
-Still, after that first Thanksgiving, I employed it, and I was converted.
-Much easier and neater.
+Still, after that first Thanksgiving, I employed it and was converted.
+It's much easier and neater.

 There are many more tips and techniques out there for cooking a turkey.
 There may even be whole books written about the subject.
-These tips may be familiar, but I hope you can find something useful from them.
+These tips may be familiar, but I hope you'll be able to find something useful from them.
 Also, I welcome your favorite tips and techniques for future newsletters to be posted on my website.

-Thanksgiving can be overwhelming, especially if you're cooking for a large crowd.
+Thanksgiving can be overwhelming, especially if you cook for a large crowd.
 Growing up, my mom worked so hard to put out a great meal only to be wolfed down by us kids so we could go out and play with our friends or watch a football game.

 Try to prep as much as possible the week before Thanksgiving.
 Get everybody and the kids involved.
 It's a great way to teach them some cooking skills and show them that the turkey dinner doesn't magically arrive at the dining table.

 If you are not cooking for a big crowd, keep it simple.